 All subjects will host their own talks and taster sessions – some may even run a facilities tour or a dedicated employability session.

-All events will provide a much greater understanding for the degree programme, the community at Newcastle University and your prospects post-graduation.
+At Newcastle University, our events help provide a much greater understanding of the degree programme, our community and your prospects post-graduation.

 On the morning of our events, you will also have the opportunity to explore our city-centre campus; both by yourself or on an organised campus or accommodation tour.
-You may have already come along for an open day, but this is your opportunity to visit places you didn't see the first time around – like our libraries, the students union or our recently-refurbished sports centre.
+You may have already joined us for an Open Day, but this is your opportunity to visit places you didn't see the first time around – like our libraries, the Students' Union or our Sports Centre.

-Plan your arrival and departure times so you are available to explore a while before activities kick-off, or discover the city and get a flavour for Newcastle after they finish in the mid-afternoon.
+Plan your arrival and departure times so you are available to explore a while before activities kick off, discover the city and get a flavour of Newcastle after activities finish in the mid-afternoon.

-Find out more about why you should attend an Offer Holder Day.
+Find out more about why you should attend an Offer Holder Experience Day.

 What happens at Offer Holder Days?

-Offer Holder Days typically run from around 9:30-16:00, with a split between general University activity and subject-specific activities.
+Offer Holder Experience Days typically run from around 9:30-16:00, with a split between general university activity and subject-specific activities.

 Are Offer Holder Days important?